Bands of Gold

 I found this to be the most poorly bolted (dangerous) sport climb I've done in Boulder Canyon.
 At the bottom, the bolts are so close you might z-clip, then it's "adventure sport climbing" through plants, trees, loose rock, and hard to reach bolt hangers above the first big ledge.
 The upper section of this pitch is extremely dirty and the anchors are positioned in a way that causes continuous strain on the rope.

 The overall line is very nice however and a few pieces of supplemental gear (and a wire brush) might make this climb more enjoyable.

 rating: 5.11c/d 7a 24 VIII 25 E4 6a PG13

 I found this climb and loved it, it has a lot for a moderate climb - crimps, slaps, slopes, heels, cracks, aretes, and much much more - but I agree with the above mentioned statement.
 Whomever bolted this route needs to do the rest of the climbing world a favor and never bolt again.
 My favorite part is the bolt that was placed too deeply and is simply sitting in the face with no anchor whatsoever - thank you for not actually putting an anchor on that bolt by the way - but the route is a very interesting climb.
 Altogether, the landing is stellar, the climb is in the shade and bolts 5-14 are part of an amazing climb.
 Glad I found it, if it wasn't for the bolting, I would have rated this a 2 star problem.

 By George Bracksieck

 Nov 1, 2013

-A fun, mostly trad, 5.10 variation can be climbed in the dihedral to the right of the first four bolts.
-Continue up to the fifth bolt, and avoid the 11d section to its right.
+A fun (mostly trad) 5.10 variation can be climbed in the dihedral, a few feet to the right of the first four bolts.
+Continue up to the fifth bolt, staying to the right of the 11d section.
 Clip more bolts and place more gear, as you reach back left to the upper part of Bands and climb 5.10 to its anchors.